RTIInternational/cedar_reliability_bot/README.md

 Once you have Chrome running through the [above script](#running-chrome-as-a-browser-service), you can run the main script for the bot.
 1. Open a DOS command line shell/window.
 2. Change directory to the `/code/bot` directory location.
 3. Type the command `run-bot` and hit Enter.
+You may need to type `start run-bot.bat`, if you find that `run-bot` by itself doesn't work.
 4. The program should start.
 You can check the `logs` subdirectory for progress log updates.
 They will be logged in real-time as the program progresses through.

 ### Progress checking (all operating systems)
 It should log outputs to the window as it runs.
-It actually logs program progress into `/code/bot/logs/cedarbot.log` which you can `tail -f` to watch new log entries appear (for Linux).
+It actually logs program progress into `/code/bot/logs/cedarbot.log`.
+### Linux (possibly MacOS)
+You should be able to see the log messages in real-time, by doing:
+1. `cd ./code/bot/logs` <Enter>
+2. `tail -f cedarbot.log` <Enter>

+### Windows
+Windows does not have a native command (that we're aware of) that does continuous logging.
+There are known utilities that you can get to do this.
+You can use programs like Notepad++ however, to open the log file.
+When you open the file, it will display a snapshot of the log file.
+Over time, particularly if you navigate away from Notepad++ and come back, it may prompt you to reload the latest log version (as it detects changes to this).
+If you anwswer Yes, it will reload the log file and you can navigate down to the bottom of the file to see the most current log messages.